 Policies, Regulations and Rules

-Processing of Budget Forecasts during peak times of year, take between 5-8 business days to process.
+Scholarship organization's deadlines are not necessarily the same as UAA deadlines.
+During the peak times of year, Budget Forecasts take between 5-8 business days to process.

 Conditions for Requesting a Change of Dependency Status

 The Federal Department of Education has defined a list of requirements for dependency.